lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/lpcvc2023_sample_solution/README.md

     ├── README.md
     └── resnet.py
 ```
+main.py has a path to 'model.pkl' make sure to update it with the path to your model.

 ## Evaluation
 We will be evaluating your file in using the evaluation folder provided.

 ## Run Solution
-The Solution should be able to be ran with the command: `python3.6 solution.pyz -i /path/to/image -o /path/to/output.png`
+The Solution should be able to be ran with the command: `python3.6 solution.pyz -i /path/to/image -o /path/to/output.png` to produce an output png.